-I am Chris Miller, and I lead sofa and seating testing for Dweva.
-When I say we test comfort and ergonomics, I mean a structured, repeatable process that looks at how real people actually sit, lounge, nap, and work on a sofa over time.
+I’m Chris Miller, and I lead sofa and seating testing at Dweva.
+When I say we test comfort and ergonomics, I mean a repeatable process built around how people actually use a sofa: sitting upright, stretching out, working on a laptop, half-napping, and staying there for hours.

-Our method sits between those two worlds.
-We use real living-room habits from a diverse team, and we lean on evidence-based ergonomic principles instead of vague promises about “cloud-like comfort.”
+Our method sits between lab thinking and lived experience.
+We use real living-room routines from a mixed team of testers, then check those impressions against ergonomic principles instead of vague promises about “cloud-like comfort.”

 What Comfort and Ergonomics Mean in Our Tests